exercism/elixir/exercises/practice/leap/.approaches/introduction.md

 ## Approach: multiple clause function

 Instead of using boolean operators, we can define multiple `leap_year?/1` function clauses with different guards.
-We can use the order of the definitions to ensure correct check.

 ```elixir
 def leap_year?(year) when rem(year, 400) == 0, do: true